LMS-Alfa/europe-gas/memory-bank/progress.md

 # Progress: Europe Gas Analytics

 ## Current Status
 The project is in active development.
-The frontend structure has been significantly improved with UI refinements, mobile responsiveness optimizations, login system updates, and user management enhancements.
-We are now in Phase 5 of development, with most of the UI/UX and animation work completed.
+We've implemented the quarterly bonus calculation system, which allows tracking and managing bonus payments to users based on when they entered parts.
+We can now calculate bonuses by quarter (Q1, Q2, Q3, Q4), track payment status, and visualize quarterly bonus trends.

 ## What Works
 - Project initialization with Vite and React